epfl-ada/ada-2024-project-deep5eekers/README.md

 ## Methods

+- ML: Train a model to predict gender from metadata (e.g., role, genre, awards).
+Analyze feature importance to identify attributes strongly correlated with each gender.

 Task: That you have a reasonable plan and ideas for methods you’re going to use, giving their essential mathematical details in the notebook.

 ## Project Timeline